gtrainor/recipes-and-ratings-analysis1/README.md

 # Hypothesis Testing

-I was curious to see if recipes with tags 'healthy' or 'healthy-2' were rated differently than tags without them to help me further understand what could help me predict 'healthy.'
+I was curious to see if recipes with tags 'healthy' or 'healthy-2' were rated differently than tags without them to help me further understand what could help me predict `healthy`.
 To understand this query, I ran a hypothesis test.

 **Null Hypothesis:** There is no difference in the ratings of recipes with the tags 'healthy' or 'healthy-2' compared to those without these tags.